openfaas/nats-connector/README.md

 ### Configuration

-Configuration is by environment variable, which can be set in the Kubernetes YAML file: [yaml/kubernetes/connector-dep.yaml](./yaml/kubernetes/connector-dep.yaml)
+Configuration of the binary is by environment variable.
+The names vary for the values.yaml file in [the Helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/nats-connector).

 | Variable             | Description                   |  Default                                        |
 | -------------------- | ------------------------------|--------------------------------------------------|